-The departures operate from the tourist port of Ushuaia.
-There you can choose one of the many different companies available.
+The departures operate from the tourist port of Ushuaia, right in city downtown.
+There, you can choose one of the many different companies available.
 Departures are daily AM and PM.

-Our recommendation is to avoid the big catamarans and instead board a twenty-passenger ship so you can experience a good approach of the surrounding natural environment and are assisted in a more personalized way by the onboard Guides and crew.
+Our recommendation is to avoid the big catamarans and instead board a twenty-passenger smaller ship so you can experience a good approach of the surrounding natural environment and islets, and are assisted in a more personalized way by the onboard Guides and crew.
 The sailing experience in a small boat along the Beagle Channel is definitely a winner over traditional catamarans.

 You will start by skirting the bay, with a beautiful view of the most important buildings, such as the Marine Museum (housed in an old fort), the Museum of the End of the World, the industrial area, etc. In the background lie the majestic Mounts Olivia, Cinco Hermanos (Five Brothers) and Escarpados, as well as the Encajonado river.
 By looking at the opposite side, your eyes will meet the deep blue ocean.

-Later, you will be taken to Isla de Los PĂˇjaros (Birds Island) where you will be able to observe magnificent imperial and Magellan cormorants, Fullman and Giant petrels, squas and twenty other species of marine birds.
+Later, you will be taken to Isla de Los Pájaros (Birds Island) where you will be able to observe magnificent imperial and Magellan cormorants, Fullman and Giant petrels, skuas and twenty other species of marine birds.